google-pay/pay-server-demos/README.md

 ## Deploy Demo App on Gitpod

-The demo app can be run on Gitpod: this requires configuring the PSP credentials.
+The demo app can be run on Gitpod: this requires configuring the PSP credentials (Adyen is used in the example below, but same approach is valid for other PSPs).

 **Step One:** Define the credentials of the PSP as [gitpod account variables](https://gitpod.io/variables).